5 Top Reasons You Should See a Vegan Nutritionist

 If you are vegan and you have more complex nutrition needs, finding a RDN who is well versed in plant based nutrition can make a big difference.

-How to Find a Vegan Nutritionist Near Me
+How to Find a Vegan Nutritionist ( plus, 10 you should be following!)

 Finding a vegan nutritionist can be as simple as a google search.

-And just for fun, I thought I’d share with you a few examples of vegan identifying dietitians (some of whom I’ve met via the Plant Powered You Podcast! 🙂 )
+And just for fun, I thought I’d share a few vegan identifying dietitians (some of whom I’ve met via the Plant Powered You Podcast! 😊 )

-Transitioning to a Vegan Diet: Rhyan Geiger, RDN
+Transitioning to a Vegan Diet: Sapna Peruvemba, MS, RDN

-Rhyan helps new and well seasoned vegans level up their knowledge through nutrition coaching.
+Sapna helps new and well seasoned vegans level up their knowledge through nutrition coaching and programs.

 Vegan Pregnancy Nutritionist: Maya Bach, MPH RDN